sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/09-protect-data.md

 2. All cryptographic functions used to protect secrets from the application user must be implemented on a trusted system
 3. Cryptographic modules must fail securely
-4. Ensure all random elements such as numbers, file names, UUID and strings are generated using the cryptographic module approved random number generator
+4. Ensure all random elements such as numbers, file names, UUID and strings are generated using the cryptographic module approved secure random number generator
 5. Build support for changing algorithms when needed
 6. Cryptographic modules used by the application are compliant to FIPS 140-2 or an equivalent standard
 7. Don't implement your own cryptographic protocols or routines.
 Use existing security vetted library and frameworks